Working with Text in PostScript | .NET

 3. Create PsDocument with the already created output stream and save options.

 5. Fill or outline the text with the created font.
-Here we can assign System.Drawing.Brush or System.Drawing.Pen in dependence whether we fill or draw the text.
+Here we can assign System.Drawing.Brush or System.Drawing.Pen depending on whether we fill or draw the text.
 Or we can fill and outline the text in one method.
-If we use a method without System.Drawing.Brush or System.Drawing.Pen, the text will be filled or outlined with current paint/stroke in the current graphics state.
+If we use the method without System.Drawing.Brush or System.Drawing.Pen, the text will be filled or outlined with current paint/stroke in the current graphics state.

 6. Close the page.